LCOV - code coverage report

 337 :

-339 : shared / exclusive lock.
+339 : / exclusive lock.
 Callers should typically use the

 340 : FD_STORE_SHARED_LOCK and FD_STORE_EXCLUSIVE_LOCK macros to acquire